Thursday, August 20, 2015

 Grez computer image

-Originally there was an open space for a market, for religious performances and for the condemned to ask pardon before execution, but it was small.
+The image shows an open space for a market which was also used for religious performances and for the condemned to ask pardon before execution.
+But it was small.

 Blown up engraving at the Hôtel-Dieu hospital (please see the next page)